vakh57/bdelloid_scripts/README.md

 fragment file produced with the extractHAIRS command from HapCUT2.

-* the `filter_hapcut2_haplotype_blocks.pl` Perl script uses a list of conflicting variant pairs produced with the `get_conflicting_variants_indices.pl` script to filter phased haplotype blocks assembled with HapCUT2.
+* the `filter_hapcut2_haplotype_blocks.pl` Perl script uses a list of "conflicting" variant pairs produced with the `get_conflicting_variants_indices.pl` script to filter phased haplotype blocks assembled with HapCUT2.
 It also carries out filtering of haplotype blocks based on HapCUT2 switch/mismatch qualities.

+* the `find_haplotypic.counterparts.pl` Perl script takes as input reconstructed sequences of haplotypes of several individuals from the same locus and identifies cases where both haplotypes of the same individual have reciprocal closest counterparts in other individuals (without examining bootstrap support).

 * the `print_nodes_2leaves.py` Python script reads in a user-specified phylogenetic tree in the Newick format and searches for nodes with two leaves.
 For each such node, prints out its leaves and the corresponding bootstrap support.
+Can be used in conjunction with the `find_haplotypic.counterparts.pl` script to find groupings of haplotypes with decent bootstrap support.

 * the `compute_H_scores.pl` Perl script searches an input VCF file for triallelic sites carrying all three heterozygous genotypes that harbor